naveenls/Database-Management-System-CS2810/README.md

 Valid queries and their syntax is given in "Queries.txt" file.

-Note: This works only on Windows
+**Note:** This works only on Windows.
+Also Database name and Table Name are case insensitive.
+Ex: Two tables with name table1 and Table1 are are not allowed.